sambhuganesan/understanding-sohu/README.md

 two engines: 128 / 1,582,592 = 80.9 tokens per million cycles
 ```

 That is the throughput bet in the tiny version.
-We did not make the transformer smaller.
-We did not
-delete attention.
-We just gave the machine a better way to keep work moving.
 This is why throughput
-is such a big deal for Etched: when you are serving many requests, the question becomes "how many
+is such a big deal for Etched: when you are serving many requests, the question is "how many
 tokens can this box produce per second?" and the two-engine schedule is clearly producing more tokens
 for the same cycle budget.

-## Operation Cost Summary
+## 6. Operation Cost Summary

 ### Naive Matmul